 Intervention 3.3.f: Integrated system for continuous assessment: poverty, malnutrition and hunger.
+(Community-based screening of children <5 years for malnutrition).

 This intervention is about the establishment of an early-warning system in relation to poverty, food security, and malnutrition.
 This is to enable timeous response to outbreaks of severe hunger and malnutrition.
 An integrated system for continuous assessment and monitoring of poverty, malnutrition and hunger is essential in order to enable both pro-active and reactive responses to individuals, households, and communities vulnerable or in need.